LucianU/servers/README.md

-# My Cloud Infrastructure
-> ⚠️ This is my personal Nix setup for managing multiple machines using flakes and sops-nix.
+## Highlights

+- Declarative machine configurations using Nix Flakes
+- Secrets encrypted via [sops-nix](https://github.com/Mic92/sops-nix) and Age
+- OCI and CloudFlare support through modular configuration
+- MacBook Pro managed with the same system

+## Usage

-> It is not intended for public contribution but is published as a portfolio of my infrastructure automation skills.
+This repo is not designed for general use — it serves as a showcase of my NixOps/Nix Flakes setup.

-# Setup

-# Usage